 The College offers term time travel passes to 16-18yr old students who have a household income of less than £35,000 and live more than 1.5 miles (shortest walking distance away) from the College.
 The majority of the passes issued through the Financial Assistance Packages is a Merseytravel Solo covering Area C. However, there are a range of passes which we will consider should your address be outside of Area C which will permit travel across a variety of modes including buses, trains and even ferries.
 To continue to receive support in terms 2 and 3 you have to maintain an attendance figure of 90% or above throughout the year.
 (Subject to funding being available).

-Ooops! - Don’t forget to supply us with 2 x passport photographs.
-One for the pass and a spare just in case you lose your pass and need a replacement one.
+Ooops! - Don’t forget to supply us with 4 x passport photographs.
+One for the pass each term and a spare just in case you lose your pass and need a replacement one.

 A student is only eligible to receive a free meal when they, or a parent/guardian on their behalf, have made a successful application to the college.